Nightfall (band)

 Nightfall is a Greek extreme metal band from Athens.
-Formed by vocalist/bassist Efthimis Karadimas in 1991, the group is currently signed to Season of Mist.
+Formed by vocalist/bassist/keyboardist Efthimis Karadimas in 1991, the group is currently signed to Season of Mist.
 They are widely considered the forerunners to a "mediterranean way to black metal" together with Inchiuvatu and Moonspell.

 History

-Nightfall was formed in 1991 by frontman and bassist Efthimis Karadimas.
+Nightfall was formed in 1991 by frontman, bassist and keyboardist Efthimis Karadimas.
 Within a few months of existence, Karadimas had produced Nightfall's one-and-only demo tape, Vanity.
 The 4 track demo was noticed by Holy Records, a new French record label that was looking for an act to use to help introduce itself to the music business worldwide.
 A deal followed and gave birth to the debut release of Nightfall and Holy Records, Parade into Centuries, in 1992.
 The release proved a successful pioneering step as time went on for both Nightfall and Holy Records.
 This paradigm was followed by many in both countries, establishing a tradition for French labels to release Greek metal albums.

 Nightfall stayed with Holy Records throughout the decade, resulting in 1994's Macabre Sunsets, 1995's Athenian Echoes, 1997's Lesbian Show, and 1999's Diva Futura, backed by European tours.
 Line-up changes were effected in almost every release, with Karadimas remaining the only constant.
 The early days saw Chris Adamou on rhythm guitars and Costas Savvidis on drums, while later Jim Agelopoulos and Phil Anton would take the guitar spot; Bob Katsionis would join on keys for their summer of 2001 Wacken appearance, with Mark Cross on drums, and Mike Galiatsos coming in on lead guitars.
 Katsionis would later handle guitar duties as well, and both himself and Cross would later go on to perform with Greek power metal outfit Firewind (the main band of guitarist Gus G).

 The next few years saw the band changing direction and a new record deal was signed with Greek label Black Lotus Records with whom Nightfall released two albums: 2003's I Am Jesus and 2005's Lyssa: Rural Gods and Astonishing Punishments.
 George Bokos appeared as a guitarist on Lyssa.
 In 2005 the band ceased its live performances for good and George Bokos joined fellow Greeks Rotting Christ.
 The same year drummer George Kollias, who had replaced Cross some years prior and appeared on both albums, ended up in the American death metal band Nile.